-Pursuant to the provisions of Section 204 of the Companies Act, 2013, the Board of Directors had appointed M/s S Krishnamurthy & Co., Company Secretaries, Chennai as the Secretarial Auditor of the Company for the financial year 2023-2024.
-Secretarial Audit Report issued by Sri K Sriram, Practising Company Secretary (CP No.2215), Partner, M/s.
-S Krishnamurthy & Co., Company Secretaries, Chennai in Form MR-3 is enclosed vide Annexure VI forming part of this report and does not contain any qualification.
-The Board of Directors has appointed M/s.
-S Krishnamurthy & Co., Company Secretaries, Chennai as the Secretarial Auditor of the Company for the financial year 2024-2025.
-Necessary consent has been received from them to act as Secretarial Auditors.
-M/s.
-S. Krishnamurthy & Co, Company Secretaries holds Peer Review Certificate No. 739/2020 dated May 28, 2020, issued by the Institute of Company Secretaries of India, which is valid for a period of five years from the date of issue.
+Pursuant to the provisions of Section 204 of the Companies Act, 2013, the Board of Directors had appointed M/s.
+Sriram Krishnamurthy & Co., Practicing Company Secretaries, Chennai (formerly known as M/s S Krishnamurthy & Co.,) as the Secretarial Auditor of the Company for the financial year 2024-25.
+Secretarial Audit Report issued by Sri K Sriram, Practicing Company Secretary (CP No.2215), Partner, M/s.
+Sriram Krishnamurthy & Co., Practicing Company Secretaries, Chennai in Form MR-3 is enclosed vide Annexure VI forming part of this report and does not contain any qualification.